 Inside the Elizabethan Garden

 Ever since it opened in 1989, the Folger’s Elizabethan Garden has served as a quiet green space on Capitol Hill, a place for reflection inspired in part by herbal references in Shakespeare’s plays.
-As its gates temporarily close to visitors and docent tours during a restoration of the Folger’s exterior façade, we revisit the garden’s many charms, from its flowerbeds and statues to the armillary sphere in the center of the garden.
+The garden has many charms, from its flowerbeds and statues to the armillary sphere in the center of the garden.

 The Elizabethan Garden’s design is a modern version of the formal gardens owned by wealthy people in Renaissance England.
 Such a garden might cover several acres, but it was divided into small areas like the rooms of a house and surrounded by “walls”—fences and thorny hedges—to keep out animals and intruders.

 In the summer, wealthy hosts and their guests socialized outdoors in gardens like these, moving from one outdoor room to another for dessert and after-dinner music and dramatic performances.
 Instead of sitting on hard benches, however, an English lady or gentleman enjoyed the softer cushion of planted herbs, literally sitting down on a thick mass of fragrant plants, which would scent their clothing.

 In Shakespeare’s day, herbs like these were not used in cooking.
 Instead, Elizabethans used them as medicines, dyes, household cleaners, air fresheners, cosmetics, and—most interesting of all—magic and sexual potions.

 The central feature of the Folger’s Elizabethan Garden is a knot garden, a popular design in Shakespeare’s time, which contains thyme, rosemary, lavender, and other herbs.
 The armillary sphere in the knot garden is a memorial to former Folger director O.B.
 Hardison that serves as a garden ornament and a sundial.